Executive Education – Open Enrollment Programmes

 Academic area: Decisions Sciences

-Fontainebleau, November – December 2023 (P4), Theodoros Evgeniou, Professor of Decision Sciences and Technology Management.
+Fontainebleau, November – December 2024, Theos Evgeniou, Professor of Technology and Business

 This course focuses on “what is happening here and now” in business and start-ups in the emerging area of generative AI (such as Large Language Models – LLMs).
 Course sessions will be delivered by faculty together with leading industry experts in the space: senior executives from digital native companies/start-ups, large consulting firms, traditional companies and VCs which have been investing in and developing generative AI products and businesses.
 The course will be delivered using a combination of cases, exchanges with executives and investors, and discussions that cover issues ranging from hands on generative AI tools, to identifying and planning the execution of use cases, identifying generative AI business opportunities, managing risks, etc. The goal is to expose participants to a broad range of important current issues in the area of generative AI for business.